-I use ready made puff pastry for my Vegetable Pot Pies, but I’m careful to choose a brand that doesn’t include animal fats.
+I use ready made puff pastry for my Quick and Easy Vegetable Pot Pies, but I’m careful to choose a brand that doesn’t include animal fats.
 It’s best to avoid hydrogenated oils for health reasons as well.
 Depending on the brand, you may need to get the pastry sheets out of the fridge for a few minutes before you cut it out.
 You can also make your own puff pastry but that’s a lot less quick and easy – although this recipe is a great shortcut!

 - 1 cup sliced mushrooms